handsontable/handsontable-ruleJS/README.md

 # handsontable-ruleJS
-Formula parser for Handsontable data grid using RuleJS library
+Formula parser for Handsontable data grid using RuleJS library.